 If you need a short term cash injection to see you through a difficult financial situtation and buy some time to find another full or part time job you can consider:

-Accessing a defined benefit pension (if you have one)
+– Accessing your defined benefit pension scheme (if you have one)

 Approaching things this way could mean you are able to continue to regularly contribute towards your pension fund, and maybe top it back up too thus reducing the long term impact when it comes to funding your future full retirement.

-What ever your situation, I highly recommend you contact a specialist Pensions Advisor to discuss your options and ensure that anything you decide to do is handled in the most tax efficient way, with as little impact as possible on your long term retirement income.
+Whatever your situation, I highly recommend you speak with a specialist independent financial adviser to discuss your different options.
+It is important to ensure anything you decide to do is handled in the most tax efficient way, without negatively impacting your financial stability and long term retirement income.

-If you would like to book a free 30 minute initial chat to review your current situation, please click the button below, or contact Tony Thomas on 07585 592494 or email@example.com
+If you would like to book a free 30 minute initial chat to review your pension situation, please click the button below, or contact Tony Thomas on 07585 592494 or email@example.com